Rulox/gitgaming/README.md

 =========
 ##http://www.gitgaming.com

 ### GitGaming is no longer being developed (for now).
-If you want information, comments or suggestions, feel free to open an issue.
+If you want information, or you have some comments or suggestions, feel free to open an issue.

 ![alt tag](http://upload.wikimedia.org/wikipedia/commons/thumb/0/06/AGPLv3_Logo.svg/200px-AGPLv3_Logo.svg.png)